 The world has changed, and we’re adjusting to new ways of living without any sense of how long this will go on.
-We’re heading into a winter of continued pandemic, and the constant fear-based news remains unsettling.
+We’re in the midst of continual pandemic, and the constant fear-based news remains unsettling.

 How are you holding up?